Harshit2583/medicoz/README.md

 4. **E-Commerce Section**:
   - Users can purchase health monitoring devices such as blood pressure monitors or glucometers.
-  - All transactions are securely handled using the **RazorPay API** for a smooth purchasing experience.
+  - All transactions are securely handled using the **Stripe API** for a smooth purchasing experience.

 5. **Chat Bot**:
   - The platform features a chat bot, built with **Botpress**, to provide users with personalized health information, answer FAQs, and offer guidance on chronic condition management.